astral-sh/uv/docs/configuration/indexes.md

 ```

 An index can be marked as `explicit = true` to prevent packages from being installed from that index
 unless explicitly pinned to it.
-For example, to ensure that `torch` is _only_ installed from the
+For example, to ensure that `torch` is installed from the `pytorch`
-`pytorch` index, add the following to your `pyproject.toml`:
+index, but all other packages are installed from PyPI, add the following to your `pyproject.toml`:

 ```toml
 [tool.uv.sources]